 Every day for years he has researched and written articles about sustainability, keeping up to date with world-wide developments and legislation.
-(Recent ones from The Fifth Estate news websirte can be found here.)
+(Recent articles from The Fifth Estate news website can be found here.)

 He believes passionately that the world already has the means and technology to move to sustainability.
 The best examples need more emulation, legal support, educating about them and an upskilling of the labour force to provide the skills required.

 He accepts commissions for articles and books, and is available as a consultant, as a conference speaker and as a workshop leader, on the following topics:

 - environmental building and refurbishment;